-Egyptian Pyramids – Perspective Time!
+Egyptian Pyramids At Giza – Perspective Time!

 You’d have to be living under a rock to not know that the Giza Pyramids are in Egypt.